indianakernick/Chat/docs/design_r1.md

    - Remember that Bootstrap isn't meant to solve everything.
 You'll still need to write a lot of CSS yourself.
  - **[4]** Rename channels
-   - Any member a group can rename channels within the group.
+   - Any member of a group can rename channels within the group.
    - The new channel name must be unique within the group.
  - **[4]** Rename groups (including changing the picture)
    - Any member of a group can change the name or picture of that group.